How to use arbitrary measuring devices to perform almost perfect measurements: Motivating example: Reproducing a complete von Neumann measurement using the trine

 \subsection{A simple protocol}

-We will exhibit first a simple protocol, which makes use of the trine measurement twice in order to implement a measurement which is not too dissimilar from the von Neumann measurement, that demonstrates many of the key features we are interested in.
+We will exhibit first a simple protocol, which makes use of the trine measurement twice in order to implement a measurement which is not too dissimilar from the complete von Neumann measurement, that demonstrates many of the key features we are interested in.
+The basic intuition is to spread out the information contained in the state (the amplitudes $\alpha$ and $\beta$), into a larger Hilbert space, before attempting to retrieve the information using multiple measurements.
 This protocol is summarised pictorially in Fig.~\ref{f:two-trine protocol} (b).
 We will see shortly however that this simple protocol is not optimal.